Omkarcode11/Movie-Ticket-Booking-LLD/README.md

+### ⚠️ Note: This is a work-in-progress LLD project.
+Some features are under active development.
 # 🎬 Movie Ticket Booking App (Java – Low Level Design)

 A **Java-based Low-Level Design (LLD)** implementation of a **Movie Ticket Booking System**.
 This project focuses on **core domain modeling**, **seat locking**, **show/screen management**, and **in-memory providers**, making it ideal for **LLD interviews, learning system design, and prototyping**.